 These results may be returned to you in class or online.
-Final grades for each course will be available online within fifteen (15) working days of the end date of the course from the Student Portal at accessible through My Ara at myara.ara.ac.nz or through the My Ara app.
+Final grades for each course will be available online within fifteen (15) working days of the end date of the course from the Student Portal at https://ebsportal.ara.ac.nz/ or through MyAra at myara.ara.ac.nz or through the MyAra app.